Limit Switches

 FAQs

-How does a limit switch work?
+What is a limit switch and how does it work?

 Limit Switch Basics